Fire Alarm Systems and Permit Application

 - Wire sample (6")

-- Fire Alarm Plan Review Submittal Sheet & Fire Alarm System Application form (download PDF here)
+- Fire Alarm Plan Review Submittal Sheet & Fire Alarm System Permit Application (PDF)

 Fire alarm systems must be designed and installed and function in accordance with locally adopted codes and locally adopted amendments to the codes.
 This information, and other general information regarding fire protection systems and fire alarm systems, is available from the Naperville Fire Department.